-The new Echo Dot is faster, clearer and greener than the 2019 Dot
+Amazon Echo Dot (4th Gen) vs. Amazon Echo Dot (3rd Gen): Should you upgrade?

 - Front-facing speaker

-- Has the same size of speaker as last year's Dot
+- Has the same size of speaker as previous Dot

-The Echo Dot 3rd Gen is the only Dot model that can be wall-mounted, which many users prefer.
+The Echo Dot 3rd Gen is designed to be wall-mounted, which many users prefer.
 Plus, Amazon will continue to update the Echo Dot 3rd Gen with the latest Echo and Alexa tech, including the Sidewalk Bridge program and Guard Plus security features for smart homes.

 - More compact